yue-here/yue-here.github.io/glyphexplorer/index.md

 # Teaching generative AI the structure of Chinese characters

-For associated code, please see the [github repo](https://github.com/yue-here/glyffuser)
+_For associated code, please see the [github repo](https://github.com/yue-here/glyffuser).
+Huge shoutout to my old friend [Daniel Tse](http://overpunch.com/), linguist and ML expert extraordinaire for invaluable help and ideas on both fronts throughout this campaign._

 #### Intro
 Chinese characters are pretty cool, and there's a lot of them; around 21,000 are represented in unicode.
 Interestingly, they encode meaning in multiple ways.
 Some are simple pictures of things - 山 (shān) means, as you might be able to guess, 'mountain'.
 Characters can also be compounded: 好 (hǎo) meaning 'good', is constructed from the pictograms for 女 (nǚ), 'woman' and 子 (zǐ), child.
 Read into that what you will.
 Compounds often contain a semantic and a phonetic component.
 For example, the names of most chemical elements such as the metallic element lithium, 锂 (lǐ) are composed of a semantic radical (⻐, the condensed form of 金 meaning 'metal') and a phonetic component 里 (lǐ) which approximates the 'li' in lithium.